-And we will not stop there; we will also give solutions to the problems that will be identified.
+And we will not stop there; we will also give solutions to the problems we will identify as we go on in this article.

 Why Does My Bosch Fridge Freeze Food